 Origins of The ADA

 The signing of the Americans with Disabilities Act was a watershed event in modern U.S. history; this history explores some of the key events that led to its creation and passage.
-Through the video links posted throughout this narrative in the coming days (with more coming soon) -- you can hear this amazing story directly from a few of the many people who helped make it happen -- In Their Own Words.
+Through the video links posted throughout this narrative, you can hear this amazing story directly from a few of the many people who helped make it happen -- In Their Own Words.

 During the 1980’s, many in the United States – leaders of the disability and rights movements, members and staff of the U.S. Congress, and those in the federal government’s civil rights agencies – concluded that there was a need for additional civil rights legislation for persons with disabilities.
 The advances created by Section 504, one of the civil rights provisions of the Rehabilitation Act of 1973, marked the first time that the exclusion and segregation of persons with disabilities was seen as stemming from discrimination.
 But many segments of American life were not covered by the Rehabilitation Act’s nondiscrimination law: it did not apply to entities that did not receive federal funds under Section 504; businesses without federal contracts; most private businesses; many employers; telecommunications; and many forms of transportation.
 Many small and individual health care providers, particularly individual doctor’s offices, also were not covered by Section 504 -- either because they did not receive federal funds (as defined by the regulation) or were exempted by a small-provider exception.